CanopyOptics.jl

 Package Features

-• Use leaf angle distributions to compute bi-lambertian area scattering matrices
+• Use leaf angle distributions to compute bi-Lambertian canopy scattering matrices

 • Compute leaf reflectance and transmittance based on Prospect-PRO